sillsdev/appbuilder-pwa/docs/search/README.md

     -   Each GraphQL response is parsed and filtered into search results, which are sent back to `search-session.ts`
 -   As results come in, `search-session.ts` sends them one-by-one to the Svelte UI for display.

+## Saved Results

+After running a search query, the app saves the results in `localStorage` and adds a `savedResults` query parameter to the current URL.
+If the page is reloaded with this query parameter, the app will load the saved search results and return to the last scrolled position.

+If the user clicks on a search result and then taps the back button (the browser back button or the Android back button), the `savedResults` parameter will still be in the URL, and the app will load saved results.
+This makes it easier to navigate between multiple search results.

 ## Web Worker

 Search involves several long operations that can block for several seconds.
 If these operations were run in the window (the "main"